-The Western Flyer might just be the ultimate overnight bag: classic lines, well-thought-out features, three comfortable carrying methods to choose among, the choice of backpack straps or a zip open (and shut) back pocket for the handle of rolling luggage and, of course, the materials and construction you've come to expect from TOM BIHN.
+The Western Flyer might just be the ultimate overnight bag: classic lines, well-thought-out features, three comfortable carrying methods to choose among, zip-away backpack straps, and, of course, the materials and construction you've come to expect from TOM BIHN.

 It's also the smallest of our three travel bags.
 The Tri-Star is larger than the Western Flyer, and the Aeronaut is larger than the Tri-Star; check out our carry-on Co-Pilot travel bag, too.
 It meets U.S. and international carry-on sizing requirements and fits in the overhead compartment of CRJ commuter planes.